Investing in an Initial Public Offering (IPO)

 Coca-Cola and Walmart IPO History

 Consider The Coca-Cola Company.
 A single share of Coke purchased for $40 in the IPO back in 1919 would have grown to more than $5,000,000 with dividends reinvested by the time this article was originally published on July 31st, 2006.
-Now that I've come back to update it on December 31st, 2014, the figure stands at more than $15,000,000.
+At the time of this update, on December 31st, 2014, the figure stands at more than $15,000,000.

 The Coke IPO changed lives forever.
 (One small town, Quincy, Florida, became the per capita millionaire record holder in the United States because the local banker convinced everyone the company was one of the greatest businesses in operation.